 Precautions to Prevent Heart Palpitations

-- Avoid stressful or anxiety-inducing environments
+- Avoid stressful or anxiety inducing environments

 - If you are suffering from depression, seek medical help

-- Avoid medication that acts as stimulants
+- Avoid medication that acts as a stimulant

 - Make lifestyle changes to reduce stress